cheritesh-chouhan/SoC---BLOCKCHAIN/README.md

 Week 7:
 In this week we have started Non-Fungible tokens(NFT) and learnt the basics of NFT's and understood the utilities of it.
 I learnt that NFT's give more power to content creators than ever before.

+Week 8:
+In the last week I have revised all the topics I learned.